-I have always appreciated the casual attitude and versatility of a classic denim jacket.
+I have always appreciated a classic denim jacket’s casual attitude and versatility.
 I kept buying them, but they never seemed right for me when it came time to wear them.
 After donating and selling a few, I have discovered why some work for me and others don’t.

-A medium to dark wash blue denim with no adornments, distressing, or rips work best for me.
+A medium to dark wash blue denim with no adornments, distressing, or rips works best for me.
 The arms need to be slim and straight but not so tight that I can’t wear the jacket over a thin sweater.
 The collar must be small and neat but lay open or stand up as needed.
 The pockets should not be too small – anything less than three inches wide looks too Junior Department and makes me appear larger.
 When the pockets are placed higher on the jacket, it is much more flattering for women with full busts.

 Buttons on casual styles should always be aged metal, never bright shiny silver or gold.
 Vertical seaming and side pockets are slenderizing.
 Shoulder seams should rest neatly at the edge of the shoulders.
 Dropped shoulder seams and dolman styles add visual weight to the bust.

-The hem on the classic style lands about mid-hip.
+The hem on the traditional style lands about mid-hip.
 They can look great on most body types if you keep your base layers fitted instead of flowing.

 Cropped styles look best on an inverted triangle body shape when worn over a longer loose-fitting top.
 These shorter, more fitted jackets look great on women with short legs and an hourglass or pear shape since they don’t hide your waist or cut off the length of your legs visually.
 A similar cropped jacket is here.

 The black jeans are here.
 The black long-sleeved T‑shirt is here.
 A similar denim jacket is here.
 The loafers are here.
 A similar bag is here.
 A similar scarf is here.
 The no-show socks are here.
 My simple pearl earrings are here.
 (Use the code SAS10 For $10 off any one item at Beauty in Stone Jewelry.)